What is Java memory leakage?

 DataDog Java Performance Monitor

 DataDog Java Performance Monitor is specifically built to make monitoring your Java app a simple and intuitive process.
 Through an interactive dashboard, you can view the status of your Java code at the service, customer, and endpoint level.
-Datadog provides these insights via a simple Software as a Service (SaaS) model.
+Datadog provides these insights via a simple Software-as-a-service (SaaS) model.

 Once you’ve input your code, DataDog gets right to work identifying Java problems, dependencies, and opportunities through an automatically generated service map.
 All of this data is pulled from a simple agent installation that reports back information to DataDog.
 The primary dashboard pulls in real-time and historical performance information as both a visualization and list item that you can sort through.